Nov 1, 2021

 It’s obvious that looking for critical thinking skills in the interview process is important.
 Of course, interview questions are only as helpful as the tools you’re using alongside them to find future hires.
 Bryq’s talent assessment software helps you find the perfect candidate based on personality assessments and assessment questions made to test a candidate’s cognitive abilities and critical thinking skills.
 Our product is based on Industrial & Organizational Psychology and measures four distinct skills - numerical skills, logical reasoning, verbal skills, and attention to detail.

-Hiring employees that possess critical thinking skills can benefit your company tremendously.
-These employees will offer new solutions to ongoing problems, innovative ideas to improve your processes, and will work hard to make sure things go smoothly.
+Hiring employees who possess critical thinking skills can benefit your company tremendously.
+These employees will offer new solutions to ongoing problems and innovative ideas to improve your processes and will work hard to make sure things go smoothly.
 Using the critical thinking interview questions above in conjunction with Bryq’s talent assessment software is a surefire way to hire a team of critical thinkers who will get the job done.

 Do you want to see our product live in action?
 We’d love to show you how the magic happens.
 Click here to book a demo with us today!